Comparison of the AK-47 and M16: AK-47

 The AK-47 is a select-fire, 7.62×39mm, air-cooled, long-stroke-piston gas-operated, magazine-fed rifle, with a rotating bolt.
 It was designed to be a simple, reliable automatic rifle that could be manufactured quickly and cheaply, using mass production methods that were state of the art in the Soviet Union during the late 1940s.
 The AK-47's barrel and bolt were milled out of a steel billet and hard chromed.
 Its receiver was originally designed to be stamped from sheet metal with a milled trunnion insert.
 However, there were many difficulties during the initial phase of production causing high rejection rates due to faulty receivers.
 Instead of halting production, a heavy forged steel machined receiver was substituted for the sheet metal receiver.
-This was a more costly and time consuming process, but advanced the program's development and accelerated production.
+This was a more costly and time-consuming process, but advanced the program's development and accelerated production.
 The AK's furniture was simply made out of wood, which was a non-strategic material, and perfectly fits the Soviet manufacturing philosophy, where large manufacturing plants produce basic weapons in very large quantities.

-In 1959, the sheet metal stamping process was perfected, simplifying production and reducing the weight of the rifle from 3.87 kg to 2.93 kg without magazine.
-Most of the AK type rifles in use today are of this lighter stamped-steel AKM variety.
-Over time, AK production has been simplified through the use of rivets, spot welding and by further reducing the number of machined parts.
+In 1959, the sheet metal stamping process was perfected, simplifying production and reducing the weight of the rifle from 3.87 kg to 2.93 kg without a magazine.
+Most of the AK-type rifles in use today are of this lighter stamped-steel AKM variety.
+Over time, AK production has been simplified through the use of rivets, spot welding, and by further reducing the number of machined parts.

-Current model AK's are made using modern manufacturing processes and have many component parts produced by investment casting.
+Current model AKs are made using modern manufacturing processes and have many parts produced by investment casting.
 This method gives a detailed and accurate product with excellent metallurgical properties.
 They come in 7.62×39mm (AK-103), 5.45×39mm (AK-74M) and 5.56×45mm (AK-101), with cold hammer forged barrels.
-They are also made with the use of synthetic/plastic furniture, such as folding stocks, handguards and pistol-grips.
+They are also made with the use of synthetic/plastic furniture, such as folding stocks, handguards, and pistol grips.

 At peak production, Kalashnikov Concern (formerly Izhmash) can produce around 95 units per hour (about 832,000 units per year).
-Because of its stamped-steel design it is not possible to manufacture the AK-47 series efficiently in small plants, due to the large amount of metal stamping equipment needed for mass production.
+Because of its stamped-steel design, it is not possible to manufacture the AK-47 series efficiently in small plants, due to the large amount of metal stamping equipment needed for mass production.
 However, the milled-steel AK-47 has spawned a cottage industry of sorts and has been copied and manufactured (one gun at a time) in small shops around the world.

 As of 2014, Kalashnikov Concern sells the AK-103 at a government price of $150 to $160 (USD) per unit.
 There are places around the world where an AK-47 type rifle can be purchased on the Black Market "for as little as $6, or traded for a chicken or a sack of grain."
-Approximately 100 million AK-47 type rifles have been made worldwide.
+Approximately 100 million AK-47-type rifles have been made worldwide.